Thank you, Scott Shannon, and happy Monday if there's such a thing.

 Nothing was fried.

-Um, but the kids loved them.
+But the kids loved them.

 They loved them.

-Once I introduced him to McDonald's French fries, and he was on the show, and I asked him, what do you prefer, McDonald's or your mom's air fried French fries?
+Once I introduced him to McDonald's french fries and he was on the show and I asked him, what do you prefer, McDonald's or your mom's air-fried french fries?

-And he said McDonald's.
+And he said, McDonald's.

-That was the end of the street.
+That was the answer.

-He was then surrounded.
+He was then seven at the time.

 Yes.